Trans Mountain pipeline expansion gets green light from Canadian energy board

 The pipeline was reconsidered on a remand by the Canadian Federal Court of Appeals after the board’s prior approval was found to be deficient because the board had not adequately considered the effect of the expansion on endangered southern resident killer whales, or consulted sufficiently with First Nations.

 The remand consideration by the board included hearings with First Nations leaders that drew hundreds of participants from native nations on both sides of the border.
-Washington tribes fiercely oppose the expansion because of concern for protection for their treaty-protected fishing rights, and the survival of the endangered orca whales that frequent Puget Sound, regarded as a family member in tribal cultures.
+Washington tribes fiercely oppose the expansion because of concern over protection for their treaty-protected fishing rights, and the survival of the endangered orca whales that frequent Puget Sound, regarded as a family member in tribal cultures.

+Tribes on Friday rebuked the recommendation to move forward with the project.

+“As Coast Salish people, we do not recognize the imaginary line that divides us from First Nation relatives,” Chairwoman Marie Zackuse, from the Tulalip Tribes, said in a prepared statement.
+“The Salish Sea does not recognize this border.
+Our relatives, the salmon and the killer whales do not recognize this border.
+Pollution, industrial waste, and climate change do not recognize this border.
+Impacts to these species are felt throughout the Salish Sea on both sides of the border, and they are cumulative effects.
+This Trans Mountain expansion may just be the project that brings us past the point of no return.”

 Southern resident killer whales face a seven-fold expansion in oil tanker traffic if the project is built.
+The pipeline could potentially harm the whales in many ways, from harming the chinook salmon on which the whales depend, to deaths by ship strike, the board found.
+The “entire ecological context” of the southern residents is potentially significantly affected because of the project, the board found.

 Vessel noise is one of the main threats to the southern residents because it masks the sounds they need to hear to effectively hunt for salmon.
 The southern residents’ critical habitat lies entirely within the waters transected by oil tankers servicing the pipeline.